Alex1iv/Deposit-subscription/README.md

 ---

 ## Summary
-It was predicted the outcome of the marketing campaign using the the gradient boosting model.
-It was identified 15 most significant featurs, affecting the campaign outcome - open the deposit.
+It was predicted results of the direct marketing campaign: whether a client will subscribe for a term depsit.
+It was identified  most significant factors of positive campaign outcome.
 The customer may get a forecast of contact while marketing campaign by a given data using the [application on a web server](https://alex1iv-marketing-campaign-application-n8fexu.streamlit.app/).
 The sample page shown below.

 <div align="center">